microsoft/Kusto-Query-Language/doc/unionoperator.md

 3. If the `union` input is tables (as oppose to [tabular expressions](./tabularexpressionstatements.md)), and the `union` is followed by a [where operator](./whereoperator.md), consider replacing both with [find](./findoperator.md) for better performance.
 Please note the different [output schema](./findoperator.md#output-schema) produced by the `find` operator.
 4. `isfuzzy=` `true` applies only to the phase of the `union` sources resolution.
 Once the set of source tables was determined, possible additional query failures will not be suppressed.
 5. When using `outer union`, the result has all the columns that occur in any of the inputs, one column for each name and type occurrences.
 This means that if a column appears in multiple tables and has multiple types, it will have a corresponding column for each type in the `union`'s result.
 This column name will be suffixed with a '_' followed by the origin column [type](./scalar-data-types/index.md).
+6. Any two statements must be separated by a semicolon.

 ::: zone-end

 ## Example: Tables with string in name or column